Pythonaire/HAP-Python-Packet-Bridge/README.md

 ### HAP-Python

 * separate the homebridge communication from the sensor device communication
-* data buffering and handover by global variable (nested python dictionary), no "pickle" or other methods needed
+* data buffering and handover by nested python dictionary, no "pickle" or other methods needed (to prevent File read error on SD cards)

 * By default, HAP-Python transfer characteristics and services unchanged/transparent.
 Here, each sensor device has different functions and partially mixed characteristics and services.
-Ex.: for measuring the water left in a cistern, you can use a ultrasonic sensor (distance measuring).
+Ex.: for measuring the water left in a cistern, i use two pressure sensors, calculate the difference.
 The value could be calculated between 0 and 100 and pushed to the Homekit as CurrentRelativeHumidity, to get the "drop sign" and percent value.

-* Each device will be identified by a client id to get the assigned sensor type and characteristic. (client_id -->> sensor classes --->> characteristics -->> values)
+* Each device will be identified by a client id to get the assigned sensor type and characteristic. (client_id -->> sensor classes --->> characteristics -->> values).
+Using the RHDatagram functionality.

+### Adafruit CPython RFM69 driver

+* instead of permament looping to read the buffer, GPIO event state is used to detect incoming data.

+## Working principals

-The sensor device measure and send data by its own RTC clock interval in a json-like format (see sensor_example), then go into "deep sleep mode" to save battery capacity.
-The bridge detect incoming data by GPIO event.
+The sensor device measure and send data along 433 Mhz to the HAP-Python Bridge.
+To save battery capacity, the sensor unit is set into "deep sleep mode" the finishing the measurement and data transmitting.
+The sensor unit will waked up by its own RTC clock with a defined interval. (see sensor examples).
+The HAP-Python bridge detect incoming data by DIO interrupt (see Transceiver.py).
+Then convert the data and send them to the Apple Homekit (see Sensor.py).
 The Apple Homekit app (user GUI) could check the sensor state at any time.
-Because of a probably sleeping device the last/actually data are stored on the bridge to prevent SD card read/write error the data are stored as global variable (dictionary, mentioned above).
+Because of a probably sleeping device the last/actually data are stored in a nested dictionary.

-### Adafruit CPython RFM69 driver

-* instead of permament looping to read the buffer, GPIO event state is used to detect incoming data
-* Permanent looping to check the PayloadReady, push the cpu usage of a single core Raspberry Zero up to 100 percent permanently.
-I use the DIO port and GPIO event to detect incoming data.
-As tested, debouncing with around 200 ms helps to prevent "bad packets" (mostly seen as packets with wrong sizes).

 ### additional (if needed)

 * send the sensor data to other http connected units (request.get/post).
-You can uses this method to control http-connected devices (ex. switch characteristics).
+You can uses this method to control http-connected devices (ex. switch characteristics) too.
 * to speed up the data exchange between transceiver process and HAP-Python (here a raspberry zero w - single core cpu) in case off multiple sensor devices, the transceiver process runs as python thread (see async_main.py)